 - If you are using older versions of PowerPoint or MathType, put the PowerPoint content into a Word document and use MathType to write the equations.

-Proceed with caution when dealing with publisher-based content.
-It should be carefully vetted for accessibility.
-Contact Iris Hansen to help you evaluate publisher content for accessibility.
+Before using online publisher-provided material, make sure it is carefully vetted for accessibility.
+For more information contact Accessiblity Services and Resources at LSC-ASR@LoneStar.edu to help you evaluate publisher content for accessibility.
 You should also consider switching to WeBWorK, a more accessible online homework site.

 - Make sure any tests or quizzes follow the specific document type rules listed above.